uvanlp/llm-tuning/README.md

-# LLM Finetuning

-**Goal**: provide a codebase to easily fine-tune some open-source LLMs and reproduce the results.
+This package is to provide a codebase to easily fine-tune some open-source LLMs and reproduce the results.

 So far, the codebase supports